CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 If you are a registered CSC user and need another account to manage services that you run in CSC services, we can create a machine-to-machine robot account for you.
-Please send us the following details by email.
+Send us the following details by email.

 * Project identifier (e.g. 2001679, uef4713) of the project that your